lambdaclass/webrtc-server/examples/multi/README.md

-# WebRTC example
+# WebRTC multi-party example

-Simple Cowboy application that serves an HTML client for WebRTC.
+Cowboy application that serves an HTML client for WebRTC.
-Connections are established by two peers that enter in the same room URL.
+An unlimited number of peers can join a conversation by entering the same room URL.
-The client connects to the signaling and ICE servers provided by webrtc_server.
+A mesh topology is used, meaning that if there are N peers, each one will maintain N - 1 RTC peer connections.
+This is CPU intensive and will work with a low number of peers.

 ## Run in development